tayruxin/tp/docs/DeveloperGuide.md

 * `Model#setCompany(Company target, Company editedCompany)` - Updates a company in the list to a new company with edited parameters.
 * `Model#setCurrentViewedCompany(Company company)` - Sets the selected company to be viewed in the `CompanyDetailPanel`.

-The following sequence diagram will illustrate the process of performing the `edit` command.
+The following sequence diagram will illustrate the process of performing the `edit` command, taking `edit 1 r/SWE` as an example.

 <img src="images/EditSequenceDiagram.png"/>